lesp/FridayFun-Envirophat-Colour-Checker/README.md

 Izzy used the Pi camera to approximate the colour of a garment worn by the visitor, and they select a matching item from the collection.
 I spoke to Izzy and mentioned that the Envirophat from Pimoroni could do the same job, with less code, and well here is a proof of concept.

-[Blog post will be at](http://bigl.es) as part of my Friday Fun posts.
+[Blog post will be on my blog](http://bigl.es) as part of my Friday Fun posts.

 Thanks!